Malak-Mansour/ReproducingFoundationalResult/README.md

 #### Analyzing results
-To analyze results, we are plotting the experimental BW (from iperf in JupyterLab) against the model BW (from the calculations using the model), and comparing it to figure 3 in the paper.
+To analyze results, we are plotting the experimental BW (from iperf) against the model BW (from the calculations using the model), and comparing it to figure 3 in the paper.
+The closer the set of points are to the x=y line, the better the results are.

 # Possible fixes